 Cash Handling: A full and true accounting of all funds collected, including identification of the sources of such funds, will be maintained by DSU.
 The collecting department or unit is accountable for all funds from the point of collection until final deposit in an approved depository bank (either on- or off-campus).
 More detail on management of cash funds is contained in DSU Policy 01-09-00.

-Contracts: All contracts or agreements involving DSU must be signed by the President or his designee and approved by the Board of Regents prior to implementation.
+Contracts: All contracts or agreements involving DSU must be reviewed by the Grants and Contracts Office and signed by the President or VP of Business and Administrative Services prior to implementation.
 All contracts must be reviewed for compliance with conflict of interest policies of the State (SDLC 5-23-14.2) and the Board of Regents (policy 5:3).
-The Business Office will maintain a copy of each contract or agreement and will bill, collect, and receipt all financial transactions involving the contracts.
+The Grants and Contracts Office will route for appropriate signatures (a copy of the signed agreement will be sent back to the originating department) and will maintain a copy of each contract or agreement in a central repository.
+The Grants and Contracts Office will bill, collect, and receipt all financial transactions involving the contracts.
 (For more detail, see DSU Policy #01-74-00 and BOR Policy 5:3.)

 Food Purchases: Purchase of food items for the purpose of hosting various constituents of DSU are guided by Board of Regents and State policies.
 The main hospitality account for the University is maintained by the President's Office, and requests to host various groups/activities should be routed through this office.
 Under no circumstances can state funds be used to purchase food items.
 In some instances, local and/or grant funds can be used for food purchases.
 For more detail, refer to DSU Policy 01-08-00, Food Purchases.

-General Access Phone Service: The public, general access phone number for Dakota State University (256-5111) is monitored Monday through Friday during regular office hours by the Business Office.
-It is not monitored on weekends and holidays.
-Billing and/or requests for line changes related to the campus phone system are handled through the Business Office.
+General Access Phone Service: Billing and/or requests for line changes related to the campus phone system are handled through the Business Office.
 More information is available at http://www.dsu.edu/business-office/telephone-information.aspx.

 Grant pre-award assistance may be sought through the Sponsored Programs Office, located on third floor of Heston Hall (256-5100).
 Assistance includes help in seeking funding sources, reviewing and editing proposals, and making sure proposals meet University guidelines.
 Policies and procedures regarding grants and contracts are located on the Sponsored Programs website.